-•If after following the instructions, you still have difficulty in assembling or bleeding your Wilwood disc brakes, consult your local chassis builder, or retailer where the kit was purchased for further assistance.
+•If after following the instructions, you still have difficulty in assembling or bleeding your Wilwood disc brakes, first consult your local chassis builder, or retailer where the kit was purchased for further assistance.
+Additional information is also available on our web site at www. wilwood.com, or e-mail technical assistance: support@wilwood.com.